-10 Things About the Netherlands That Will Make You Want to Move There
+10 Things About Dutch Life That Make Expats Want to Move There

-Most people arrive in the Netherlands knowing two things: it rains a lot and there are many bicycles.
+Most people arrive in the Netherlands knowing two things: it rains a lot and everyone cycles.
 Both are true.
-But neither comes close to explaining why expats who move here for a two-year assignment find themselves renewing their residency permit a decade later.
+But neither explains why so many expats come for a short work contract and quietly start imagining a much longer life here.

 Get sharper Netherlands guides in your inbox